VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. |a_side2| replace:: Semimajor axis length of side 2.

 .. |heatpower| replace:: Heat power vs crack location figure.
-.. |heatingdata| replace:: Heating data, replaces the dummy heating data.
+.. |heatingdata| replace:: Output file for heating data.
+Heating data is the heat power of the crack as a function of time and position on crack.
 .. |heatingtotalpower| replace:: Total heating power of the crack.

-.. |motion| replace:: not_implemented
+.. |motion| replace:: temporarily not documented
 .. |vibro_heating_image| replace:: Image of temperature data as if from IR camera.
 .. |heatflow_comsol| replace:: Save file for the COMSOL model with heatflow study results.